-If you have read the book, you will know about Ronnie’s trumpet lessons he had to take as a boy, and that very instrument is shown in the film, along with Wendy Dio’s personal narrative.
+If you have read the book, you will know about Ronnie’s trumpet lessons he had to take as a boy, and that very instrument is shown in Dreamers Never Die, along with Wendy Dio’s personal narrative.

-To begin, the film compliments the book, then it goes beyond it, giving us some similar stories, although this time we’re seeing and hearing instead of reading.
+To begin, Dreamers Never Die compliments the book, then it goes beyond it, giving us some similar stories, although this time we’re seeing and hearing instead of reading.
 And who would have thought that Ronnie James Dio, the man who gave us the devil horns, was an altar boy?